 - Centralized-database for single location modification,

-- In position to reclaim Government-Wide statement creation from auditors.
+- Positioned to reclaim Government-Wide statement creation from auditors.

 A word of wisdom from the expert